 Repairs Versus Improvements

-Here are some common questions about rental property repairs and improvements.
+Here are some common questions about rental property repairs (rental deductions) and improvements (rental depreciation).

 - I painted the inside and out.
 Do I depreciate that?